-Fiona Flores Watson is a journalist, editor and content creator with 20 years of experience, half in Seville and half in London.
+Fiona Flores Watson is a journalist, editor and content creator with nearly 30 years of experience in Seville and London.

 She contributes to a number of magazines and websites, in Spain, the UK and the US.
 To see a selective list of publications and online media, see the Journalism page.

-Having lived in Seville for nine years, she has an excellent knowledge of the city – its fiestas, customs and winding streets, as well as the best places to stay and eat.
-As a mother, she knows all about where to take children for a fun, and educational, day out.
-Local attractions, museums, and beaches within a few hours of the city.
+Having lived in Seville for 16 years, she has an excellent knowledge of the city – its fiestas, customs and winding narrow streets, as well as the best places to stay and eat.
+As a mother, she knows all about where to take children for a fun, and educational, day out – local attractions, museums, and beaches within a few hours of the city.

 Fiona also works as a copywriter and translator, and has a high profile on Social Media.
-She has lectured at Seville University on cultural differences between Spain and the UK.
+She has lectured at Seville University on cultural differences between Spain and the UK and has taught Social Media to American university students..

 You can read her blog, where she writes about aspects of living in Seville, both good (food, festivals) and bad (customer service, litter) at www.scribblerinseville.com

-Fiona lives a stone’s throw from Sevilla city with her husband, two bilingual children, a dog and cat.
+Fiona lives a stone’s throw from Sevilla city with her husband, two bilingual children, and a number of animals including a donkey.
 She is a keen amateur photographer and aspiring cook, who loves wearing flamenco dresses and going to the Feria, but hates dancing.
 As a non-meat eater, she has never experienced the religious fervour inspired by jamon iberico, the national Spanish food, but will try anything fishy.